-Homework in this course is provided online via OWLv2, a system associated with your textbook for which an access code usually purchased with your textbook.
-In Moodle you will find directions for registering for OWLv2.
-View the Registration Video as soon as possible and then use the link in Moodle that corresponds with your discussion section number (541, 542, etc.) to login to OWLv2 and get to know the system.
+Homework in this course is provided online via OWLv2.
+An OWLv2 access code should have been purchased with your textbook.
+In Moodle you will find directions for registering for OWLv2 (OWLv2 Info and Registration pull down).
+View the Registration Video as soon as possible and then use the link in Moodle that corresponds with your discussion section number (521, 522, etc.) to login to OWLv2 and get to know the system.
 When you register for the first time in OWLv2, use your @wisc email for your email address and use your NetID as your Student ID.

 Each week a set of OWLv2 problems will be assigned for homework and there will be optional assignments as well.
 There are five OWLv2 Prep Assignments (1 pt each) that you should do before you start any other OWLv2 assignment: (1) Intro: System Setup; (2) Intro: Assignment Types; (3) Intro: Answering Questions; (4); Intro: ChemDoodle Sketcher and (5) Math Review.
 Complete these as soon as possible.
-Then begin to work on Review Homework 1, which is due at 11:55 PM Sunday, Sept.
-6 and on Homework 1, which is due at 11:55 PM on Sunday, Sept.
-13.
+Then begin to work on Review Homework 1, which is due at 11:55 PM Friday, Jan 22 and on Homework 1, which is due at 11:55 PM on Tuesday, Jan 26.